Sidharth128/bake-house/README.md

 Replace <project-folder-name> with the actual name of the project folder.

-Open the Project in VSCode
+Open the Project in VSCode:

 Open the project in VSCode by running the following command in your terminal: